Which Chicken Soup for the Soul Recipes Get

-Chicken Soup for the Dog Lover’s Soul Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Chicken Soup for the Soul Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Chicken Soup for the Dog Lover’s Soul Adult was selected to represent the other products in the line for this review.
+Chicken Soup for the Soul Adult All Breeds Chicken, Turkey and Brown Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Chicken Soup for the Dog Lover's Soul Adult Formula
+Chicken Soup for the Soul Adult All Breeds Chicken, Turkey and Brown Rice

 Dry Dog Food